Breast augmentation is an operation in which an implant is inserted to increase the size and fullness of the breasts.

 Before the breast augmentation procedure, you will meet with a consultant who will talk to you about the shape and the size you would like your breasts to be.
 You will gain an understanding of the various implants that we offer and the advantages and disadvantages to each type, allowing you to make an informed decision.
 Rest assured, we only offer implants from the highest quality suppliers.

 It is important to note that breast augmentation simply increases the size of the bust.
 If your breasts are high up and the skin is tight then the result will be excellent.
-However simply putting an implant inside does not lift up sagging breasts or correct loose skin.
-In this case your surgeon will recommend that an uplift operation be performed at the same time.
+However, simply putting an implant inside does not lift up sagging breasts or correct loose skin.
+In this case, your surgeon will recommend that an uplift operation be performed at the same time.
 The two procedures together will then give you the outcome you need; breasts high up, full with a normal profile.

 What actually happens during the operation?

-During the breast augmentation operation your surgeon will insert the implants of your choice into your body through a small incision beneath each breast, usually in the natural crease of your body.
-This will be performed under general anaesthetic so you will be asleep the entire time.
+During the breast augmentation operation, your surgeon will insert the implants of your choice into your body through a small incision beneath each breast, usually in the natural crease of your body.
+This will be performed under a general anaesthetic so you will be asleep the entire time.
 The incisions will then be stitched and dressed.